 It's smart to have a few travel-sized tissue packages on hand in Vietnam.
 They might come in handy for the public bathrooms or for the sweats you’ll get from the weather.

 Sunscreen is a definite necessity if you have sensitive skin, especially during Vietnam's hot summer season.

-During your flight, plan to stow your toiletries in your checked luggage, unless you have TSA approved liquid containers for travel.
+During your flight, plan to stow your toiletries in your checked luggage, unless you have TSA-approved liquid containers for travel.

 Whether you're traveling with a group or flying solo, it's important to stay connected to your loved ones while you're in a new country.
 If you are going with an unlocked cell phone, you can easily find access to a local SIM card and use mobile data locally.
-Price plans are dependent on usages.
+Price plans are dependent on usage.
 If not, most hotels, cafes, and restaurants have WiFi access in the cities.
 If you intend to travel to remote highlands or towns, then you should get a local SIM for more reliable coverage.
-Major Vietnam Network Carriers are Mobifone, Viettel, and Vinaphone, etc.
+Major Vietnam Network Carriers are Mobifone, Viettel, Vinaphone, etc.

 Pick up an international power adapter so that you can charge your phone, camera, or laptop in your hotel room; however, you can easily find these adapters locally at any convenience store as well.
 The prices are low, around $2.